Robin Roberts (baseball): Legacy

 In 1992, Roberts was one of 30 members of the charter class of former Michigan State University Spartan athletes, coaches, and administrators inducted into the MSU Athletics Hall of Fame.

-In 1998, the Wilmington Blue Rocks retired Roberts's No. 36 at the Carolina League All-Star game held at the Blue Rocks' Frawley Stadium.
+In 1998, the Wilmington Blue Rocks retired Roberts's number 36 at the Carolina League All-Star game held at the Blue Rocks' Frawley Stadium.
 He was the first former player to ever have his number retired by the team.

 In 1999, he ranked No. 74 on The Sporting News list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
+In 2020, The Athletic ranked Roberts at number 72 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

+On May 18, 2003, Roberts' number 36 was among the first two uniform numbers retired by the Michigan State baseball program.

 On July 21, 2003, Roberts returned to Montpelier, Vermont, to accept two honors: The Vermont Mountaineers retired his number from his playing days with the Barre-Montpelier Twin City Trojans, and Governor Jim Douglas presented him a proclamation that made the day "Robin Roberts Day" in the State of Vermont.

 On April 3, 2004, the Phillies new ballpark, Citizens Bank Park, officially opened, with a statue of Roberts outside the first-base gate.

 Also in 2004, Roberts was a member of the inaugural class inducted into the Philadelphia Sports Hall of Fame.

-In Roberts's home town of Springfield, Illinois, Robin Roberts Stadium is named for the former ballplayer.
+Robin Roberts Stadium in Roberts's hometown of Springfield, Illinois is named in his honor.

-Roberts was an outspoken critic of Little League baseball.
-His remarks on the organization appeared in a 1975 Newsweek article titled "Strike Out Little League".
+Roberts was an outspoken critic of Little League Baseball.
+His remarks on the organization appeared in a 1975 Newsweek article, titled "Strike Out Little League".

 In 2013, the Bob Feller Act of Valor Award honored Roberts as one of 37 Baseball Hall of Fame members for his service in the United States Army Air Force during World War II.

+Roberts coached his son, Dan Roberts, in high school.
+His son went on to coach the Army Black Knights, leaving that job after an alcohol-related arrest, Batavia Muckdogs, and Clearwater Threshers.

 Death

-He died of natural causes on May 6, 2010, at his home in Temple Terrace, Florida.
-For the remainder of their 2010 season, the Philadelphia Phillies wore a commemorative #36 patch on their uniforms and hung a Robin Roberts jersey in their dugout during home and away games.
+Roberts died of natural causes on May 6, 2010, aged 83, at his home in Temple Terrace, Florida.
+For the remainder of their 2010 season, the Philadelphia Phillies wore a commemorative #36 patch on their uniforms and hung his jersey in their dugout during home and away games.